Fitzwilliam College Online Summer School

 Introduction

-The Fitzwilliam College Online Programme is the official Summer School Programme of Fitzwilliam College in the University of Cambridge.
-All the courses will be taught by academic members of the University of Cambridge or one of its constituent colleges.
-The same academics who lecture and supervise the undergraduate students at Cambridge will teach you for university-level curriculum.
+The Fitzwilliam College Online Summer School is the official Summer School Programme of Fitzwilliam College in the University of Cambridge.
+All the courses will be taught by academic members of Fitzwilliam College or one of the other colleges of the University of Cambridge.
+The same academics who lecture and supervise the undergraduate students at Cambridge will teach you undergraduate-level content.
 The core of Fitzwilliam's academic activities is a desire to retain 'the best of the old', while enthusiastically embracing 'the best of the new'.
 Fitzwilliam has always been characterised by discussion, debate and creativity of ideas and full participation should form a positive, rewarding and sustainable part of an academic course.
 This programme is designed to provide students with a flavour of undergraduate study at Cambridge, and an opportunity to explore topics beyond what is covered within the school curriculum.

-Starting in 2023, Fitzwilliam College and ASDAN China have entered into a strategic partnership to open the Fitzwilliam College Online School Programme to outstanding high school students in China.
-More than 160 students nationwide have participated in the program since 2023.
-In the summer of 2024, we aim to organise the next, even larger Summer School Programme!
+In 2023, Fitzwilliam College and ASDAN China have entered a strategic partnership to open the Fitzwilliam College Online Summer School Programme to outstanding high school students in China.
+Nine subject areas were opened for the summer of 2023 and the winter of 2024, and more than 160 students from across the country participated in these programmes.
+In the summer of 2024, we aim to organise the next, even more extensive Summer School Programme!

 可选课程